Lambwe Christian School for the Deaf, Kenya - Project 042

 Deaf people are just as able in almost every area of human endeavour as hearing people.
 Hearing people who cannot sign therefore have a disability when it comes to communicating with deaf people.
 Poor social interaction in the children’s own homes, the lack of resources for speech training and almost no deaf role models in Kenya, add to the difficulties.
 Some video programmes and books showing how some deaf people have succeeded in life are now used to encourage the children and educate the adults in their lives.

-The school has the following facilities; 12 permanent classrooms, 2 dormitories, a staffroom for teachers, staff quarters for 2 teachers, 2 workshops for dressmaking, beadwork, looming, polishing and carpentry.
-The buildings were funded by the Government of Kenya and charitable organisations and the National Council for Persons with Disabilities (they funded the dining hall that is yet to be completed, it has stalled due to lack of funds).
+The primary school has the following facilities: 9 permanent classrooms, 2 dormitories, a staffroom for teachers, staff quarters for 2 teachers, 2 workshops for beadwork, looming, polishing and carpentry.
+The buildings were funded by the Government of Kenya and charitable organisations like Siloam and the National Council for Persons with Disabilities.

 TEACHING STAFF:

-There are currently 16 members of staff, 8 female and 8 male.
-There are also 10 non- teaching members of staff, 5 male and 5 female.
+There are currently 24 members of staff, 7 male and 7 female There are also 10 non- teaching members of staff, 5 male and 5 female.
 9 of the teachers are employed by the Government of Kenya and the Board of Governors fund 7 teachers.
-1 teacher, the workshop instructor is funded by Kerudo.
-Also, 2 volunteers help out to assist the teachers.
+1 teacher, and workshop instructor.

 COMMUNITY OWNERSHIP AND MANAGEMENT: